patrickfuchs/buildH/docs/def_format.md

 # Lipid def files

-## Role of the def files
+## Role of def files

 The def file has two main functions:

 - Tell **buildH** which C-H are considered (for H reconstruction and order parameter calculation).
-- Give a generic name to each C-H for the output of the order parameter.
+- Give a generic name to each C-H for the output of the order parameter (the default name for that file is `OP_buildH.out`).

 Initially, this type of file has been created in the [NMRlipids](https://nmrlipids.blogspot.com/) project.
 Starting from all-atom trajectories, the script [calcOrderParameters.py](https://github.com/NMRLipids/MATCH/blob/master/scripts/calcOrderParameters.py) takes such def files as input to infer what C-H are considered for the calculation.
-But it is also useful to give a unique generic name for each C-H along the lipid regardless of the force field considered.
+But it is also useful for assigning a unique generic name for each C-H along the lipid regardless of the force field considered.
 For example, the two C-H of of the beta carbon of the choline are called `beta1` and `beta2` in all PC lipids whatever the force field.

 Many of these `.def` files can be found on the [MATCH repository](https://github.com/NMRLipids/MATCH/tree/master/scripts/orderParm_defs) for all-atom force fields.
 As in **buildH** we work with united-atom trajectories, there is a directory [def_files](https://github.com/patrickfuchs/buildH/tree/master/def_files) where you will find all the def files for the lipids supported.

-## Format of the def files
+## Format of def files

 The general naming convention of def files on NMRLipids is `order_parameters_definitions_MODEL_X_Y.def`, where `X` is the force field and `Y` the lipid considered.
 You can name it whatever you like, but we recommend to indicate at least the force field and the lipid.

-Each line represents a given C-H made of 4 columns:
+Each line represents a given C-H with 4 columns:

 - Column 1 is the generic name of the order parameter considered.
 We recommend to use the same convention as those already present in the [def_files](https://github.com/patrickfuchs/buildH/tree/master/def_files) provided in **buildH**.
 - Column 2 is the residue name in the pdb or gro file.
 - Column 3 is the carbon name in the pdb or gro file for that C-H.
 - Column 4 is the H name in the pdb or gro file for that C-H.

-Here is an example for the polar head of [Berger POPC](https://github.com/patrickfuchs/buildH/blob/master/def_files/order_parameter_definitions_MODEL_Berger_POPC.def)):
+Here is an example for the polar head of [Berger POPC](https://github.com/patrickfuchs/buildH/blob/master/def_files/order_parameter_definitions_MODEL_Berger_POPC.def):

 ```
 beta1 POPC C5  H51